cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 until finish all relays or find the chainPeer
 }
 ```
-## D. reponse to fileAMT request
+## D. reponse to fileAMT request - root cannot be <nil>
-this is part of graphsync.
+response to AMTgraphRelaySync（ relay, peer, `fileAMTroot`, selector(range of the trie))
+If the `fileAMTroot` exists, then return the blocks according to the range.

 ## App UI 界面
 leading function